Student Intern Program

 • Be enrolled in a college or university and within 6-12 months of graduating to be considerd for the internship program.

-• Obtain an agreement from the institution to participate.
+• Obtain an agreement from the college or university to participate.

 • Maintain a satisfactory academic record of 2.5 or better cumulative grade point average.